Try it free

 Kubernetes Health Alerts, Warning Signals, and Custom Alerts

-A new opt-in toggle lets you ingest most Kubernetes out-of-the-box alerts as warning signals instead of Davis problems.
-The toggle is off by default; when enabled, the events are classified as warnings rather than alerts wherever you query them—including in Kubernetes (new) Kubernetes.
+You can now ingest most Kubernetes out-of-the-box alerts as warning signals instead of Davis problems.
+The optional toggle is turned off by default; when turned on, the events are classified as warnings rather than alerts wherever you query them—including in Kubernetes (new) Kubernetes.
 The Kubernetes anomaly detection settings page also has a refreshed look.

 Infrastructure Observability | Clouds